-When it comes to harnesses for puppies, you’ll find that your puppy will outgrow their harness quickly.
-Depending on the breed, they might outgrow their harnesses multiple times.
+When it comes to harnesses for puppies, you’ll find that your pup will probably outgrow their harness quickly.
+Depending on the breed, they might even outgrow their harnesses multiple times.

 So if cost is an important factor for you, take this into your considerations.